John McCain lobbyist controversy: Defamation lawsuit and settlement

 In December 2008, Iseman filed a US$27 million defamation lawsuit against The New York Times, alleging that the paper falsely communicated an illicit romantic relationship between her and McCain.
 The Times said they "fully stood behind the article" and the story was "true and accurate".

 In February, 2009, the lawsuit was settled with no money changing hands between the parties.
 From The Times coverage of the settlement: "On Thursday, the two sides released a joint statement saying: 'To resolve the lawsuit, Ms. Iseman has accepted The Times's explanation, which will appear in a Note to Readers to be published in the newspaper on Feb.
 20, that the article did not state, and The Times did not intend to conclude, that Ms. Iseman had engaged in a romantic affair with Senator McCain or an unethical relationship on behalf of her clients in breach of the public trust.'
 That statement was published on The Times's Web site, as was a statement from Ms. Iseman's lawyers.
 They wrote, in part: 'Had this case proceeded to trial, the judicial determination of whether she is entitled to the protections afforded a private citizen would have been the subject of a ferocious, pivotal battle, with Ms. Iseman insisting on her status as a private person and The New York Times asserting that she had entered the public arena, and was therefore fair game.'"
-(The public/private Wikipedia links provided in the quote are for information, not legal, purposes.)
 Ms. Iseman's lawyers for the published the statement were Rodney A. Smolla is an attorney, and Dean of the Washington and Lee University School of Law.
-W. Coleman Allen, Jr. is a trial lawyer with Allen, Allen, Allen & Allen, based in Richmond, Virginia.
+W. Coleman Allen Jr. is a trial lawyer with Allen, Allen, Allen & Allen, based in Richmond, Virginia.

 Iseman spoke out personally against The New York Times story for the first time during a March 2, 2009, interview on The Early Show, where she vehemently denied having an affair with McCain, and said of the story, "Any assertions that there was anything inappropriate, ethically or professionally or personally are just not true."
 Iseman criticized the way the story was handled, and felt the newspaper became so invested in proving it was true that it became "out of control."
 She also said the entire story appeared to be based on a single source, who she claimed was John Weaver, a McCain political consultant she believed was offended when Iseman criticized a speech Weaver may have written.
 She said of Weaver's influence on the story, "[it] all went back to one singular person, a political operative who had left the senator's campaign under acrimonious circumstances. ...
 All roads lead back to him."
 Weaver, who was quoted in the original Times story saying he met with Iseman after concerns were raised about her presence in the campaign, previously said he did not speak to the paper without permission from the McCain campaign.